Jayden-boop/WRO-2025/README.md

 # Obstacle Avoidance

-This section explains the **pillar detection and obstacle avoidance algorithm** implemented for the obstacle challenge.
+This section explains the **pillar detection and obstacle avoidance algorithm** implemented for the obstacle and open challenge.
 It covers detection, filtering, steering control, emergency handling, edge cases, parking exit logic, and the parallel parking process.

 ---